NephyMephy/DCI-Prediction/README.md

 ## Requirements

-- Python 3.8+
-- pandas
-- numpy
-- scikit-learn (AKA sklearn)
-- statsmodels
-- prophet
-- datetime
-- Flask
+- Run `pip install -r requirements.txt` within the DCI-Prediction directory

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments